RutronikSystemSolutions/RDK2_RAB4_RTK_LE910C1_Rover/README.md

 # RAB4-RTK Rover using NTRIP over the LTE-CAT1

-This example demonstrates how to use the UM980 sensor as a rover (moving unit for which we want to know the position).
+This example demonstrates how to use the UM980 sensor as a rover (a moving unit for which we want to know the position).

 To get very accurate (~2 cm precision) positioning, the UM980 needs correction data (RTCM).
-Those correction data are gathered from the Internet using the LE910C1 modem from Telit.
+The correction data are gathered from the Internet using the LE910C1 modem from Telit.

 Remarks:
 - Almost 800 bytes/seconds of data reception is necessary to receive the correction data.
 - A "free of charge" provider is used for this example.
-You can of course change it for your needs.
+You can, of course, change it for your needs.

 <img src="pictures/rdk2_rab4_rtk_antennas.jpg" style="zoom:25%;" />
 <img src="pictures/overview.png" style="zoom:50%;" />